Do You Feel Lonely, Unsatisfied, and Unheard in Your Relationship?

 Regardless of what is happening in your relationship, if you are feeling distressed and insecure about your shared future, you are not alone.
-When couples first come together, they often enjoy a rush of new energy, attraction and excitement.
+When couples first come together, they often enjoy a rush of new energy, attraction, and excitement.
 Think back to when you were first getting to know your partner.
 You likely wanted to impress him or her, spend as much time together as possible and dedicate your attention to your developing relationship.
 While this honeymoon stage can be blissful, it’s usually not sustainable.
-Insomuch, the ways partners pay attention to each other when they first start dating is rarely the way they pay attention to each other after months, years and decades together.
+Insomuch, the ways partners pay attention to each other when they first start dating is rarely the way they pay attention to each other after months, years, and decades together.
 This does not mean that there is anything wrong with you or that relationships are doomed to fail.
-Life gets busy, and when other opportunities, passions and obligations arise, it’s natural to gradually stop giving so much of your energy to your relationship.
+Life gets busy, and when other opportunities, passions, and obligations arise, it’s not possible to give so much of your undivided attention to your relationship.

-However, just because this shift is understandable, that doesn’t make it any less difficult.
-As couples move out of the initial honeymoon phase and start worrying about children, finances, careers or other daily responsibilities in their shared lives, unexpected challenges can appear.
+However, just because this shift is understandable, that doesn’t make it any less painful.
+As couples move into other relationship phases and start focusing on children, finances, careers or other daily responsibilities in their shared lives, unexpected challenges can appear.
 Over time, many couples lose sight of one another – especially during periods of transition, grief and stress – which can leave one or both partners feeling alone, uncared for and rejected.

 Relationships are like an accordion.
-As life ebbs and flows, people grow together, grow apart and then come back together again.
+As life ebbs and flows, people grow together, pull apart, and then come back together again.
 What’s most important is how you come back together.
 With the help of a skilled, experienced couples counselor, you and your partner can develop the understanding and tools you need to come together now and build a solid foundation for your future.

 Couples Counseling Can Help You Rediscover the Person You Fell in Love With

-Through couples therapy, you and your partner can discover new ways to resolve conflict, rebuild your bond and reignite passion and love in your relationship.
-As a solutions-focused therapist, I offer guidance, support and effective strategies to help you shift your thinking away from the conflicts and hurts that are keeping you apart so you can better recognize and nurture everything that is keeping you together.
-I can help you identify the harmful patterns keeping you stuck, get to the issues at the root of your disconnection and develop problem-solving strategies to stop cycles of conflict and avoidance before they start.
+Through couples therapy, you and your partner can discover new ways to resolve conflict, rebuild your bond, and reignite passion and love in your relationship.
+As a solutions-focused therapist, I offer guidance, support, and effective strategies to help you shift your thinking away from the conflicts and hurts that are keeping you apart so you can better recognize and nurture everything that is keeping you together.
+I can help you identify the harmful patterns keeping you stuck, get to the issues at the root of your disconnection, and develop solution-focused strategies to stop cycles of conflict and avoidance before they start.

-In addition to solution-focused counseling, I am trained in Emotionally Focused Therapy and the Gottman Method, and I will draw on my experience and skills to tailor-create a therapy plan that best suits you and your partner’s personalities, needs and shared dynamic.
+In addition to solution-focused counseling, I am trained in Positive Psychology, Emotionally-Focused Couples Therapy, and the Gottman Method, and I will draw on my experience and skills to tailor-create a therapy plan that best suits you and your partner’s personalities, needs, and shared dynamic.
 I will honor each of you as an individual – without taking sides or assigning blame – while working to support you as a couple.
-And, I will work with you collaboratively to establish comfortable, achievable benchmarks to ensure that you both are meeting your therapy goals, whether you are searching for a way to heal from deep hurts or hoping to enhance the connection you already have.
+And, I will work with you collaboratively to establish comfortable and achievable benchmarks to ensure that you both are meeting your therapy goals, whether you are searching for a way to heal from deep hurts or hoping to enhance the connection you already have.

 I think that couples therapy can help me and my partner resolve our issues, but still have questions or concerns…